Distance: 26.5 miles. Elevation: 5058 ft.

 Hot on the heels of yesterday’s excursion comes another straight-up-and-straight-down ride.
 Five miles north of yesterday’s start, I parked in Lantosque, a village midway up the Vésubie valley, a mile from the start of the climb.
 Destination: Col de Turini, perennial centrepiece of the Monte Carlo Rally.
 It has also featured in the Tour de France, and this year hosted the finish of the seventh stage of the Paris-Nice 2019.

-I should point out that I hadn’t even heard of the Turini until yesterday.
-I just plotted a ride near me based on a squiggly road on the map!
-Always a good ploy!
+I will admit that I hadn’t even heard of this col until yesterday.
+I had just plotted a route near me based on a squiggly road on the map – always a good ploy!
 Those hairpins turned out to be the road to the col de Turini!

 As usual I did reports at various points of the ride:

 I’m doing this report from Chalet Charles Alessi, at 1888 mètres.

 I did the climb to the Col de Turini without stopping.